analogdevicesinc/ai8x-training/README.md

 #### Data Loader

+The application note [Data Loader Design for MAX78000 Model Training](https://www.maximintegrated.com/en/design/technical-documents/app-notes/7/7600.html) provides an in-depth tutorial about developing data loaders.

-The following steps are needed for new data formats and datasets:
+In brief, the following steps are needed for new data formats and datasets:

-Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
+* Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
 See `datasets/mnist.py` for an example.

-The data loader must include a loader function, for example `mnist_get_datasets(data, load_train=True, load_test=True)`. `data` is a tuple of the specified data directory and the program arguments, and the two *bools* specify whether training and/or test data should be loaded.
+* The data loader must include a loader function, for example `mnist_get_datasets(data, load_train=True, load_test=True)`. `data` is a tuple of the specified data directory and the program arguments, and the two *bools* specify whether training and/or test data should be loaded.

-The data loader is expected to download and preprocess the datasets as needed and install everything in the specified location.
+* The data loader is expected to download and preprocess the datasets as needed and install everything in the specified location.

-The loader returns a tuple of two PyTorch Datasets for training and test data.
+* The loader returns a tuple of two PyTorch Datasets for training and test data.

 ##### Normalizing Input Data

 For training, input data is expected to be in the range $[–\frac{128}{128}, +\frac{127}{128}]$​.
-When evaluating quantized weights, or when running on hardware, input data is instead expected to be in the native MAX7800X range of $[–128, +127]$​.
+When evaluating quantized weights, or when running on hardware, input data is instead expected to be in the native MAX78000/MAX78002 range of $[–128, +127]$​.
 Conversely, the majority of PyTorch datasets are PIL images of range $[0, 1]$​​.
 The respective data loaders therefore call the `ai8x.normalize()` function, which expects an input of 0 to 1 and normalizes the data, automatically switching between the two supported data ranges.

-When running inference on MAX7800X hardware, it is important to take the native data format into account, and it is desirable to perform as little preprocessing as possible during inference.
+When running inference on MAX78000/MAX78002 hardware, it is important to take the native data format into account, and it is desirable to perform as little preprocessing as possible during inference.
 For example, an image sensor may return “signed” data in the range $[–128, +127]$ for each color.
 No additional preprocessing or mapping is needed for this sensor since the model was trained with this data range.

 In many cases, image data is delivered as fewer than 8 bits per channel (for example, RGB565).
 In these cases, retraining the model with this limited range  (0 to 31 for 5-bit color and 0 to 63 for 6-bit color, respectively) can potentially eliminate the need for inference-time preprocessing.

 On the other hand, a different sensor may produce unsigned data values in the full 8-bit range $[0, 255]$.
 This range must be mapped to $[–128, +127]$ to match hardware and the trained model.
-The mapping can be performed during inference by subtracting 128 from each input byte, but this requires extra (pre-)processing time during inference.
+The mapping can be performed during inference by subtracting 128 from each input byte, but this requires extra (pre-)processing time during inference or while loading data (for example, by using `xor 0x808080`).

 ##### `datasets` Data Structure